ahmadasjad/yii1plusyii2/readme.md

     Add `Yii::$app->getView()->registerYii2Assets();` inside the layout or view file.
 This will create a bridge in publishing Yii2 assets in yii1.
 - add `return` before `render('yourView', ['model' => $model])` call inside every controller.
-- Remove echo from your controller, and return all the echo part with a single return statement
 - Make your controllers namespaced *: https://www.yiiframework.com/doc/guide/1.1/en/basics.namespace#namespaced-controllers